 Take Nuala O’Connor.
 She was a Big Law privacy lawyer who took a job as counsel at DoubleClick, an early targeted ad company.
 From there, she revolved into government to pioneer the first Chief Privacy Officer position at DHS in 2002.
 After two years, she went on to stints at Amazon and General Electric before running the Center for Democracy and Technology, a think tank overwhelmingly funded by Silicon Valley.
 These days, she’s a Senior Vice President at Walmart.

 DHS also maintains a Data Privacy and Integrity Advisory Committee that grants lobbyists and corporate lawyers direct access to the Homeland Security Secretary; current committee members work for Amazon, AT&T, Toyota AI Ventures, Accenture, and Northrop Grumman.

 In fact, one of the government’s most powerful cybersecurity bodies isn’t technically a cybersecurity body at all.
 That’s the Communications Security, Reliability and Interoperability Council, a panel meant to offer feedback on new technology to the Federal Communications Commission.
-Across all four of its iterations since 2011, when it was created, the commission has.
+Across all four of its iterations since 2011, when it was created, the commission has overrepresented corporations and business voices.
 The result has strengthened the FCC’s laissez-faire attitude when it comes to cybersecurity.

 Antitrust and Privacy

 Of course, the backlash against Big Tech platforms mostly centers on two concerns: privacy violations and monopoly power.
 That’s what led Congresswomen Anna Eshoo and Zoe Lofgren (who both represent Silicon Valley) to propose a new Digital Privacy Agency.
 Still, Silicon Valley knows precisely which jobs within the existing bureaucracy to target in antitrust and privacy protection.